Independent Australian Cost Guides

 🏛️

-Heritage overlay — City of Melbourne
+Heritage overlay — City of Yarra

 Fitzroy falls within a heritage conservation area.
 For concreter work this can mean requirements around concealed runs, material matching, and council notification for certain changes.
 Always confirm heritage conditions apply to your specific property before work begins.